 My mom and her friends went to the beauty parlor every weekend and took turns hosting Mahjong and Scrabble nights.
 In December they would listen to the calling of birth dates for the Viet Nam draft lottery.
 (I was # 336!)

 I worked nights and weekends because those offered the highest pay rate and I was on the job on the historic evening of Sunday July 20th.
 My shift was almost over when something fell on my foot and I was hobbled.
-Unable to walk I was carried out to the curb where my dad was waiting to drive me home.
-In the car I listened to Neil Armstrong’s famous words about walking on the moon.
-I had to laugh that I couldn’t even walk on the Earth!
+Unable to walk I was carried out to the curb where my dad was waiting to drive

-ad just saved from the job and returned home in plenty of time to watch the Mets make their pennant run.
+I recuperated with my friend Lenny in Puerto Rico spending the money I had just saved from the job and returned home in plenty of time to watch the Mets make their pennant run.

 I was an avid fan of the Mets since they were born.
 They filled the void left by the Brooklyn Dodgers, a team my grandfather taught me to root for in the 50’s and then against from ’58 on.
-I even have photos with Gil Hodges and pitcher Clem Labine from Ebbets Field and a pretty good condition stub from Don Larson’s perfect game 5 in the 1956 World Series (I was still a Dodger fan.)
-Also in a plastic protective bag is the scorecard from that game and a baseball personally autographed by the entire Brooklyn Dodger team.
+I even have photos with Gil Hodges and pitcher Clem Labine from Ebbets Field and a pretty good condition stub from Don Larson’s perfect game

 Ball players did not make the utterly ridiculous salaries they make these days back then so most of them had off-season jobs.
 Clem Labine worked with my dad selling textiles in the winter to make some extra cash.
 Imagine the likes A-Rod having to earn a living without baseball today!

-Although the Mets had never even had a winning season I somehow felt this
+Although the Mets had never even had a winning season I somehow felt this was going to be their year.
+I even kept a detailed daily diary of Met game results for 1969.
+My cousin’s company had season tickets

 I was at the doubleheader against Montreal on September 10th when the Mets won both games and moved past the Chicago Cubs into first place for the first time ever!

-against Atlanta and watched destiny continue as the surging Mets sweep past the Braves in the first ever NLCS.
+I was also lucky enough to be at Shea Stadium for the Monday October 6th game against Atlanta and watched destiny continue as the surging Mets sweep past the Braves in the first ever NLCS.

 But the Mets were going to have to win the ‘Fall Classic’ without me at Shea because my cousin wouldn’t relinquish any tickets.
 I am about ready to forgive him.

-We knew the World Series crown was inevitable if the
+We knew the World Series crown was inevitable if the groundskeepers could ever repair the infield.
+What a celebration

 But who could blame us?
 Like me, the Mets had come of age in the summer of ’69.